 - 11 August 2007

-His return from injury in the following Premier League campaign coincided with an incredible run of seven wins in nine matches to secure City’s top-flight survival – form that continued the following season as Schmeichel kept an incredible 15 clean sheets en route to an historic first Premier League title.
+His return, though, coincided with an incredible run of seven wins in nine matches to secure City’s top-flight survival – form that continued the following year under Claudio Ranieri as Schmeichel kept 15 clean sheets to help Leicester seal an historic first Premier League title.

-Schmeichel’s reputation for performing in the biggest moments was underlined in Europe, making crucial penalty saves in each leg of a last-16 tie with FC Sevilla to earn Leicester City a place in the quarter-finals, where they fell narrowly to Atlético Madrid.
+Schmeichel’s reputation for performing in the biggest moments was underlined in Europe, making crucial penalty saves in each leg of a dramatic Round of 16 tie with FC Sevilla to earn Leicester a place in the quarter-finals, where they fell narrowly to Atlético Madrid.

-Schmeichel’s continued excellence for the Foxes during the 2017/18 campaign earned him the no.1 shirt for Denmark at the 2018 FIFA World Cup as they reached the last-16 stages before a shootout defeat to eventual finalists Croatia.
+Schmeichel’s continued excellence for the Foxes during the 2017/18 campaign earned him the No.1 shirt for Denmark at the 2018 FIFA World Cup as his home country reached the last-16 stage.

-Following the tournament, the Dane was nominated, alongside Thibaut Courtois and Hugo Lloris, among the top three shot-stoppers in the world in the FIFA Best award's goalkeeper category.
+Following the tournament, meanwhile, the Dane was nominated, alongside Thibaut Courtois and Hugo Lloris, among the top three shot-stoppers in the world in the FIFA Best award's goalkeeper category.